yakiimoninja/baiken/README.md

 - **Command**: `/update`.\
 **This command only works for owners.** \
-Meaning that you need to run your own instance of the source code to use it. \
+Meaning that it requires an instance of the source code to use it. \
 Updates the frame data according to [**dustloop**](https://dustloop.com).

 - **Command**: `/request`.\